 Step Back in Time Weekend — Quilts

-September 20–21, 2014, from 10 am–5 pm
+Saturday and Sunday, September 19-20 from 10 am–5 pm

-- Learn how you can get started on your own or with a group.
+Visitors can also work on the Log Cabin quilt.
+Learn how you can get started on your own or with a group.

 The museum’s store is well-stocked with books that show the vast array of designs you can use to create your own quilt.
 Countless designs range from floral, geometric, embellished, and signature quilts to the more sublime wholecloth quilts, where a single piece of fabric is decorated by intricate stitching.